 “The general rule is that an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done.” – IRS.gov, Independent Contractor Defined

 When it comes to independent contractors, employers are not expected to withhold income taxes, pay FICA taxes, and in some cases, pay any premiums for workers’ comp or unemployment insurance.
-This can make the arrangement seem simpler and more attractive than having a W-2 employee.
+On the surface, using an independent contractor sounds simpler and more attractive than having a W-2 employee.

 - Extent of work performed by the independent contractor.